peterkinget/MOS_OP/README.md

  "M4": "I7.M4",
  "M5": "I7.M5"}
 ```
-There is are examples in the
+There are examples in the
 [example\_files\_presized\_OTA\_tb](example_files_presized_OTA_tb) folder:
 e.g., [device_names_I0.json](example_files_presized_OTA_tb/device_names_I0.json)

+You do not need to include all devices, you can select devices of
+interest only.

 ## Tools Needed
 - `python 3`